-- Certain of our shareholders have sufficient voting power to make corporate governance decisions. - Future sales of securities could result in additional dilution. - Issuance of additional securities could adversely affect the rights of the holders of our common stock. - If we issue preferred stock with superior rights than our common stock, it could result in a decrease in the value of our common stock and delay or prevent a change in control of us. - We have never paid dividends and have no plans to pay dividends in the foreseeable future. - Our failure to meet the continued listing requirements of The Nasdaq Capital Market could result in a de-listing of our common stock. - If we implement a reverse stock split, it may not result in intended benefits.
+- Certain of our shareholders have sufficient voting power to make corporate governance decisions. - Future sales of securities could result in additional dilution. - Issuance of additional securities could adversely affect the rights of the holders of our common stock. - If we issue preferred stock with superior rights than our common stock, it could result in a decrease in the value of our common stock and delay or prevent a change in control of us. - We have never paid dividends and have no plans to pay dividends in the foreseeable future. - Our failure to meet the continued listing requirements of The Nasdaq Capital Market could result in a de-listing of our common stock. - If we implement a reverse stock split, it may not result in intended benefits. - As an emerging growth company and a smaller reporting company, we have been able to take advantage of reduced SEC reporting requirements. - As a result of being a public company, we are subject to additional reporting and corporate governance requirements that will require additional management time, resources and expense. - Our common stock has often been thinly traded, so you may be unable to sell at or near ask prices or at all. - Our stock price has fluctuated in the past, has recently been volatile and may be volatile in the future.

-- We cannot be certain if the reduced SEC reporting requirements applicable to emerging growth companies will make our common stock less attractive to investors. - As a result of being a public company, we are subject to additional reporting and corporate governance requirements that will require additional management time, resources and expense. - Our common stock has often been thinly traded, so you may be unable to sell at or near ask prices or at all. - Our stock price has fluctuated in the past, has recently been volatile and may be volatile in the future. - Our need for future financing may result in the issuance of additional securities and dilution. - Fluctuations in the international currency markets may significantly impact the cost of our planned trial. - The application of the "penny stock" rules to our common stock could limit the trading and liquidity. - Provisions in our corporate charter documents and under Delaware law could make an acquisition of our company more difficult and may prevent attempts to replace or remove our current management. - Our Certificate of Incorporation and our bylaws provide that the Court of Chancery of the State of Delaware will be the exclusive forum for certain types of state actions. - If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline. - The warrants that we have issued are speculative in nature. - There is no established market for the warrants.
+- Our need for future financing may result in the issuance of additional securities and dilution. - Fluctuations in the international currency markets may significantly impact the cost of our planned trial. - The application of the "penny stock" rules to our common stock could limit the trading and liquidity. - Provisions in our corporate charter documents and under Delaware law could make an acquisition of our company more difficult and may prevent attempts to replace or remove our current management. - Our Certificate of Incorporation and our bylaws provide that the Court of Chancery of the State of Delaware will be the exclusive forum for certain types of state actions. - If securities or industry analysts do not publish research or publish inaccurate or unfavorable research about our business, our stock price and trading volume could decline. - The warrants that we have issued are speculative in nature. - There is no established market for the warrants.